 Every now and again an inspired piece arrives in the theatre which gives its audience relatable and very real insight about life as we know it, or answers questions about what we don’t.
 Beyond Sight the new musical by Nick Sivakumaran and writer/director Jeremy Aldridge., presented in collaboration with CRE Outreach, an organization that empowers the visually impaired and military veterans through theatre, does just that.

 It’s not that there is a higher wisdom or hidden Yoda-like message imparted in this presentation.
 Rather, there is a certain empathy, understanding and assent that is lent to the audience, the players and the subjects involved.

-Beyond Sight has accumulated an interesting cast of characters.
+Beyond Sight at the Stella Adler Theatre has accumulated an interesting cast of characters.
 Professional regular stage actors and real military vets; the lead, (older) Jack Carter, played by Robert Smith, being totally blind since birth, as well as former U.S. Marine (with 4 military deployments under her belt) Ginger Lawrence, who plays the female love interest, Lily McCord.

 Acting as a vehicle to raise awareness, Beyond Sight asks us to re-examine the overwhelming challenges that veterans face upon their return home.
 Artistic Director Greg Shane writes, ” We believe that audiences are ready to embrace this raw and authentic production.”
 And at opening night, there was not a truer statement to be made.
 There was hardly a dry eye in the house.